WICG/compression-dictionary-transport/README.md

 * [example.com](http://example.com/) downloads [example.com/large-module.wasm](http://example.com/large-module.wasm) for the first time.
 * The response for [example.com/large-module.wasm](http://example.com/large-module.wasm) contains a `bikeshed-use-as-dictionary: <path>` response header.
-* The client saves the path, [request destination](https://fetch.spec.whatwg.org/#concept-request-destination) and a SHA-256 hash of the resource with the cached resource.
+* The client saves the path and a SHA-256 hash of the resource with the cached resource.
     * For browser clients, the response must also be non-opaque in order to be used as a dictionary.
-Practically, this means the response is either same-origin as the document or has an `Access-Control-Allow:` header that makes the response readable by the document.
+Practically, this means the response is either same-origin as the document or has an `Access-Control-Allow-Origin:` header that makes the response readable by the document.
-* The next time the browser fetches a resource from said path and destination while the resource is available in cache, it includes a `sec-bikeshed-available-dictionary:` request header, which lists a **single** SHA-256 hash
+* The next time the browser fetches a resource from said path while the resource is available in cache, it includes a `sec-bikeshed-available-dictionary:` request header, which lists a **single** SHA-256 hash
     * SHA-256 hashes are long.
 Their hex representation would be 64 bytes, and we can base64 them to be ~42 (I think).
 We can't afford to send many hashes for both performance and privacy reasons.
     * The `sec-` prefix is there to ensure that requests are not attacker-generated.
     * Any new resource as a dictionary for that path would override older ones.
 When sending requests, the browser would use the _most specific path_ for the request to get its dictionary.
 * When the server gets a request with the `sec-bikeshed-available-dictionary` header in it:
+    * If the clent sent a `sec-fetch-mode: cors` request header then the dictionary should be ignored unless the response will have an `Access-Control-Allow-Origin:` response header that includes the origin of the page the request was issued from (wither `*` or matched against the `referer:` if there is one).
     * The server can simply ignore the dictionary if it doesn't have a diff that corresponds to said dictionary.
 In that case the server can serve the response without delta compression.
     * If the server does have a corresponding diff, it can respond with that, indicating that as part of its `content-encoding` header.
 There's no need to repeat the hash value, as there's only one.
       - For example, if we're using [shared brotli compression](https://datatracker.ietf.org/doc/draft-vandevenne-shared-brotli-format/), the `content-encoding: sbr` header can indicate that.
 * In case the browser advertized a dictionary but then fails to successfully fetch it from its cache *and* the dictionary was used by the server, the resource request should fail.
 * For browser clients, the response must be non-opaque in order to be decompressed with a shared dictionary.
-Practically, this means the response is either same-origin as the document or has an `Access-Control-Allow:` header that makes the response readable by the document.
+Practically, this means the response is either same-origin as the document or has an `Access-Control-Allow-Origin:` header that makes the response readable by the document.

 ### Dynamic resources flow

-* Shared dictionary is declared ahead-of time and then downloaded out of band using a `Link:` header on the document response or `<link>` HTML tag with a `rel=bikeshed-dictionary` type and appropriate `as` for the destination it is to apply to.
+* Shared dictionary is declared ahead-of time and then downloaded out of band using a `Link:` header on the document response or `<link>` HTML tag with a `rel=bikeshed-dictionary` type.
     * The dictionary resource will be downloaded with CORS in “omit” mode to discourage including user-specific private data in the dictionary, since its data will be readable without credentials.
     * It will be downloaded with “idle” priority, once the site is actually idle.
     * Browsers may decide to not download it when they suspect that the user is paying for bandwidth, or when used by sites that are not likely to amortize the dictionary costs (e.g. sites that the user isn’t visiting frequently enough).
     * Browsers may decide to not use a shared dictionary if it contains hints that its contents are not public (e.g. `Cache-Control: private` headers).
 * The dictionary response must include the `bikeshed-use-as-dictionary: <path>` header, appropriate cache lifetime headers and will be used for future requests using the same process as the [Static resources flow](#static-resources-flow).
     * For browser clients, the response must also be non-opaque in order to be used as a dictionary.
-Practically, this means the response is either same-origin as the document or has an `Access-Control-Allow:` header that makes the response readable by the document.
+Practically, this means the response is either same-origin as the document or has an `Access-Control-Allow-Origin:` header that makes the response readable by the document.

 ### Compression API